The 9 Best Mountain Bike Computers: A Comprehensive Guide

 compared by price and technical specs

-fairly inexpensive alternative is the Bryton GPS Rider 450, with a black and white but rather large and bright screen.
+Let’s begin with a fairly inexpensive option, the Bryton GPS Rider 450, with a black and white but rather large and bright screen.

-Moreover, this is the first cartographic unit by Bryton, and comes with preloaded OSM maps (Open Street Map).
+Although BnW, the 420E is still a cartographic GPS, coming with preloaded OSM maps (Open Street Map).

-Rider 450 now supports the electronic gearbox system, including Shimano Di2, Campagnolo’s EPS, and SRAM eTap.
-Instead of checking your crank and cassette, you can get all the gear information directly, such as the gear ratio, gear combination, and even the battery life of the ESS.
+Rider 420E now supports the electronic gearbox system, including Shimano Di2, Campagnolo’s EPS, and SRAM eTap.
+Instead of checking your crank and cassette, you can get all the gear information directly on the device, such as the gear ratio, gear combination, and even the battery life of the ESS.

 Who is this for?

-The Bryton Rider 410 and 450 are absolutely no-bullshit MTB computers.
-Reliable and quick satellite reception and the longest battery life on the market of cartographic GPS for bikes, make this a great and cheap choice for those who like to get lost for days… or weeks… or years.
+The Bryton Rider 420E is an absolutely no-bullshit MTB computer.
+Reliable and quick satellite reception and the longest battery life on the market of cartographic GPS for bikes, make this a great and cheap choice for those who like to get lost for days… weeks… or years.

-The smartphone-sized Garmin Edge 1030 is probably the best MTB computer for real nerds.
+The smartphone-sized Garmin Edge 1040 Solar is probably the best MTB computer for real nerds.
 Being designed specifically for pro cyclists, it’s the most powerful cycling computer in this list, with tons of functions.

 The amount of data provided by this device is astounding – maybe even overkill for an amateur – while the integration with smartphone apps opens a new world of possibilities.